UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ### Login nodes

-DSH cluster has 2 login nodes, dsh-sge2log01 and  dsh-sge2log02 and you can connect to any.
+DSH cluster has two login nodes: `dsh-sge2log01` and  `dsh-sge2log02` and you can connect to either.
 The login nodes allow you to manage your files, compile code and submit jobs.
 Very short (< 15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job as login nodes are shared resources.
 Running memory intensive jobs or jobs with long runtimes on them may negatively impact the performance of the login node for other users.
 Hence, identified culprit user processes are systematically killed.

 ### Logging in to a specific node

-You can access any of both, dsh-sge2log01 and dsh-sge2log02 login nodes with:
+You can access either the `dsh-sge2log01` or `dsh-sge2log02` login nodes with:

 ```
 ssh <UCL_username>@dsh-sge2log01